Note: 2nd round Applications for Winter 2016 (ONLY) will be available on Minerva as of May 9th. The deadline to apply is June 19, 2015.

 - have completed a minimum of 24 graded McGill credits prior to the start of the exchange program.

-- application will be available on Minerva as of November 7th with a deadline of January 15, 2015.
+- application will be available on Minerva as of May 9th and the deadline to apply is June 19, 2015.

 Step 4: Is it possible to obtain funding?